eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-plugin-namespace.md

 ```

 In the example above the API object creates a local object that will fulfill the API contract.
-The implementation details are hidden by the object and it could be a local implementation that only lives inside the plugin host but it could also be an implementation that uses the `RPCProtocol` to communicate with the main application to retrieve additional information.
+The implementation details are hidden by the object and it could be a local implementation that only lives inside the plugin host but it could also be an implementation that uses the `RPCProtocol` to communicate with the main application to trigger changes, register functionality or retrieve information.

 ### Implementing Main-Ext communication